ctu-mrs/uvdar_core/quirks.md

 Run the `uvdar_stack` though Portainer on both.
 Then if you listen to the `/uav##/UWB_UVDAR_Fuser/filtered_poses` topic (or visualize it in RViz), you should be gettin relatively reasonable estimates of the other unit's pose.
 In the testing stack, these estimates are in the current UAV's `fcu` frame.

-If you have odometry available, it is better to set the `output_frame` in the `uvdar_core/launch/uwb_uvdar_fuser.launch` to another frame that is world-fixed, in order to filter out ego-motion for better estimate quality.
+If you have odometry available, it would be better to set the `output_frame` in the `uvdar_core/launch/uwb_uvdar_fuser.launch` to another frame that is world-fixed, in order to filter out ego-motion for better estimate quality.
+However, this currently needs a code fix, since the bearing for the purposes of fusing range is now generated assuming that the filter is in the `fcu` frame - see `uvdar_core/src/uwb_uvdar_fuser.cpp:602`.

 If the estimate covariance tends to be shaped like a flat "disk" for too long, it implies issues with the vision (UVDAR) part of the system.
 If on the other hand it tends to be very elongatte along the line of sight, it implies there is an issue with the UWB part of the system - if the covariance stays in such an elongated state permanently and its mean is very far from the truth, the UWB may not be working at all.
 The UWB should be outputting range estimates in the topic `uav##/radar_nodelet/range`, while the vision system should be outputting annotated image positions of the markers in the topics `/$(arg uav_name)/uvdar/blinkers_seen_front` and `/$(arg uav_name)/uvdar/blinkers_seen_back`, and these topics should be outputting something (emtpy messages) even when nothing is seen.